Being a good neighbour

-We're working with partner organisations to develop a legacy fund.
-The fund will help local people and groups realise projects that will provide social or economic benefits around the areas of our project.
-We're still working the finer details through, but will be announcing details of how to apply as soon as we can.
+We're been working with partner organisations to develop a legacy fund.
+The fund is being managed by Cumbria Community Foundation and is aimed at providing help for local people and groups to realise projects that will provide social or economic benefits around the areas of our project.

 Further information, application details and submission deadlines can be found on the Cumbria Community Foundation website (opens in a new window) or by calling Annalee Holliday on 01900 825760.